 Prior to this offering, there has been no public market for our common stock.
 Consequently, the initial public offering price for our common stock was determined through negotiations between us and representatives of the underwriters.
 Some of the factors considered in these negotiations included our results of operations in recent periods, estimates of our prospects and the industry in which we compete, an assessment of our management, the general state of the securities markets at the time of this offering and the prices of similar securities of generally comparable companies.
-We have applied to have our common stock quoted on the Nasdaq National Market under the symbol "PTIE".
+Our common stock is quoted on the Nasdaq National Market under the symbol "PTIE".
 We cannot assure you that an active or orderly trading market will develop for our common stock or that our common stock will trade in the public markets subsequent to this offering at or above the initial offering price.